-- If your passion is helping others discover their strengths through challenge in the wilderness, and you want to turn this passion into a career, take an Outdoor Educator course!
+- If your passion is helping others discover their strengths through challenge in the outdoors, and you want to turn this passion into a career, take an Outdoor Educator course!
 These courses help you gain competency in technical skills and hones your educational style in a real-world setting.

 And now, here are a few reasons why taking one of these longer courses is so valuable after completing your first course.